I provide clinical supervision, as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 Active Member of the

-Canadian Psychological Association, Ontario.
-Psychological Association, American Psychological Association & the College of Psychologists and Behavioural Analysts.
+College of Psychologists and Behavioural Analysts, Canadian Psychological Association, Ontario.
+Psychological Association, & American Psychological Association

 Dr. Alisha Henson, Ph.D., C. Psych